ned-kelly/docker-multicontainer-libretime/README.md

 It's an aim to run the environment ready for production, with common media directories, database files etc mapped into the container(s) so data is persisted between rebuilds of the application.

-It's originally based off my [`docker-multicontainer-airtime`](https://github.com/ned-kelly/docker-multicontainer-airtime) setup, and has been modified to suit the newer libretime accordingly.
+It's originally based off my [`docker-multicontainer-airtime`](https://github.com/ned-kelly/docker-multicontainer-airtime) setup, and has been adapted to suit the newer Libretime sources accordingly.

 ---------------------------

-**Current Supported Libretime Version**: `libretime-3.0.0-alpha.4`
+**Last Tested Libretime Build**: [`master branch (2018-10-16) #b79af94`](https://github.com/LibreTime/libretime/commit/b79af9480b6a22952cc36b8f8813646b770a057b)